COVID-19: Guidance and resources to manage work health and safety

 Employers should consider effective ventilation along with other controls to eliminate or minimise the risk of COVID-19 transmission in the workplace.

-The Hierarchy of Controls is an effective system for health and safety risk management in the workplace.
-Maintaining and improving ventilation is an engineering control that should be considered as part of a hierarchy of risk controls to reduce COVID-19 transmission, so far as is reasonably practicable.
-The focus should be on applying the most effective and achievable strategies.
+Maintaining and improving ventilation is an engineering risk control that should be considered as part of a Hierarchy of Controls to reduce COVID-19 transmission, so far as is reasonably practicable.
 Managing risks according to the hierarchy of control measures is explained in the How to Manage Work Health and Safety Approved Code of Practice.

-Employers should, where necessary and reasonably practicable, consult with mechanical or ventilation engineers, occupational hygienists, building owners and facility managers to assess the quality of indoor ventilation and get advice on maintaining or improving ventilation to minimise the risks of COVID-19.
+Employers should, where reasonably practicable, consult with mechanical or ventilation engineers, occupational hygienists, building owners and/or facility managers to assess the quality of indoor ventilation and get advice on maintaining or improving ventilation to minimise the risks of COVID-19.
 In indoor settings or workspaces, adequate ventilation should be provided by natural and/or mechanical ventilation methods.

 Natural ventilation — Using natural forces such as wind, to circulate air to and from an indoor workspace may be achieved by: